rives-io/cartridge-freedoom/README.md

 ## Editing source code

-First make sure you have Nelua installed, after editing the sources code, to regenerated the C code from Nelua sources type `make gen-c`, then you can use `make test` to test it.
+First make sure you have Nelua installed, after editing the sources code, to regenerate the C code from Nelua sources type `make gen-c`, then you can use `make test` to test it.

 ## Structure